 Improved Social Skills

 Some seniors get grumpier with age and it is understandable.
 Your life’s hard experiences over the years can probably get the best of you, but don’t let that happen.
-One way to do that is to continually improve on your social skills.
+One way to do that is to continually improve your social skills.
 Community involvement does just about that.
 Volunteering allows you to meet different people and understand and adapt to different personalities.

 Career Switch or Advancement

 If you’re considering a career shift, volunteering actually gives you the chance to try out one field and see if it is what you want.
-This gives you a momentary taste and feeling for what it’s like in a certain field.
+This gives you a momentary taste and feeling of what it’s like in a certain field.
 You will eventually find the one you’re most interested in.

 In every organization, the skill sets needed are different.
 You will be able to perform tasks that will improve your personal growth.
 Administrative, communication, problem-solving, organization, marketing, project planning, and people skills are all necessary.
 You can improve the skills you have and develop new ones.

 Not only is community involvement fun but being able to help other people through your efforts gives you an inner sense of fulfillment.
 It gives your life a sense of achievement.
 Life is not all about work and money.
 It’s also about touching the lives of others in whatever way you can.

 Studies have shown that older adults who engage in volunteering projects have considerably increased their emotional intelligence, stating that their happiness-o-meter has risen high.

 WHY do you want to volunteer?